E1ect96/About-me/README.md

 #### Todo's
 ***
 * Make content pages for each work piece.
 Each content page will have 3-5 images slider of the project and more info with relevant links.

+### Licence
+Use how you want.
+You can use it for commercial purposes just don't try to sell it as is.